 Behind them, Cloud appears, talking to Hades and doing the exact same “Kill Hercules” deal as before.
 Isn’t it so exciting to see the exact same crap again?
 There is a minor difference, but it’s not very interesting.
 Instead of Cloud looking for Sephiroth, he’s looking for his lost memories, same as Sora.
 Hades promises to restore them.
 This plot point will sound doubly familiar, given Cloud’s relationship to memory in FFVII, but sadly the game doesn’t head down that more interesting road.

-Olympus Coliseum’s fun in the 3D versions especially because of all the stuff you can smash.
-You can knock pillars into one another like dominoes, a send-off to the original films, and in vertically oriented rooms there are a few statues you have to break down to size to use as platforms.
-There’s also little Cupid statues pelting Confusion arrows at you if you – they’re a bit more of a pain.
+Olympus Coliseum’s fun in the 3D versions, especially thanks to all the stuff you can smash.
+You can knock pillars into one another like dominoes, a shout-out to the original film, and in vertically oriented rooms there are a few statues you have to break down to size to use as platforms.
+There’re also little Cupid statues pelting Confusion arrows at you if you.
+They’re a bit more of a pain.
 In the end, it’s the same here as in most of the worlds to come, so a little noisy destruction is laudable.
 Also, I’d be remiss if I didn’t mention that Olympus Coliseum, which lacked unique monsters in the original game, is now packing the Deep Jungle Heartless, who would have otherwise been homeless.
 Everyone wins!
 The Bouncywild’s banana peels now cost you Moogle Points instead of Munny, which is a lot more harmful.

 Back to mechanics.
 I’m going to talk a little more about Map Cards, and because I’m going to have to drag these mechanics out across every floor to follow, let’s focus on the red cards specifically.
 You may have noticed I talk about overworld stuff after the opening and combat stuff later, so I might as well keep that up.

 As you go through the game, you’ve been getting a few more Map Cards per world, and if you’ve been clearing out every Heartless in the game so far, you might be running out of space, since you can only carry 99 at a time!
-And if you’re me, things are even worse, becase I try to keep one of each number per colour (0-9), gumming up 30 of my slots.
+And if you’re me, things are even worse, because I try to keep one of each number per colour (0-9), like I discussed in the past.
 You’ll have plenty of the Red cards by now, considering they’re almost all unlocked at the start while the Blues and some of the Greens are only unlocked as you go up the floors.
 These cards make up a good deal of the game’s content, so we’re going to look at them in at least some moderate detail.
 It’s like I said a few entries back: in a game like this, mechanics are content.

-Other red cards include room with weak Heartless (Feeble Darkness, where Heartless have weaker attack cards) and room with strong Heartless (Almighty Darkness, which shows up later in the game).
+Other red cards include a room with weaker Heartless (Feeble Darkness, where Heartless have weaker attack cards) and a room with stronger Heartless (Almighty Darkness, which shows up later in the game).
 There are even rooms full of sleeping heartless if you want a break – engage them without ambushing them for them to start the fight asleep.
 If you’re lucky, you may have found the Black Room card, which plays host to Black Fungi.
 You can find this card as early as the start of the game (at least in Re:CoM), but you’ll want to hold off on using them until at least Floor 2, because Black Funguses are supposed to drop powerful Calm Bounty map cards, but those aren’t unlocked until Floor 2.
 I’m not sure why the game unlocked one but not the other!

-Beyond this point we’re getting into advanced cards from later in the game.
-This might be complicated if you’re new to the game, but sadly it’s complicated if you’re playing the game too.
+Beyond this point, we’re getting into advanced cards from later in the game.
+This might be complicated if you’re new to the game, but sadly, it’s complicated if you’re playing the game too!
 One special red card is the Premium Bonus room.
-This place drops special P-tokens that you can collect along with their EXP crystals.
+Enemies in this room typically drop special P-tokens that you can collect along with their EXP crystals.
 If you grab on (and you probably will by accident), they will upgrade an Attack Card in your deck to Premium at the end of the battle.
-P-tokens can technically show up anywhere, but are more common in Premium Rooms and from the White Mushrooms in the White Room.
+P-tokens can technically show up anywhere, but are more common in Premium Rooms and from the White Mushrooms in the – you guessed it – White Room.
 Premium Cards aren’t a universal good: they cost less to put in your deck but can’t be reloaded after they’ve been used, which makes them for advanced players only.
-Unfortunately, P-tokens empower existing cards from their deck, and they do so via medium-speed roulette.
+Unfortunately, P-tokens empower existing cards from the active deck, and they do so via medium-speed roulette.
 It’s a good way to lose a valuable card!
 Best you go into the Premium Room with a deck full of junk cards whenever possible.

 Another red card is the Roulette Room, available only in Re:CoM.
 The Roulette Room is a handy Re:CoM addition where R tokens are dropped.
-These let you pick your winning Map Card from a roulette, rather than receiving one randomly.
+These let you pick your winning Map Card from a roulette, rather than receiving one purely at random.
 It’s great for situations where a gold door wants an exact-value card, or if you really want a Save Point.
 The Roulette Room is an out-and-out advantage of playing the remake over the original, as it can remove a great deal of unnecessary frustration.
 Unfortunately you’ll never see a certain special card from the latter game in a Roulette Room.

 That’s it for Red Map Cards.
 Back in Olympus Coliseum, you reach the Room of Beginnings, where Phil fesses to what I was just joking about: the preliminary course full of monsters was too hard and no one else made it to the starting line, so he was just about to call off the race.
 But the “good news” keeps pouring in: Hercules is there, and Cloud arrives not long after Sora, so the race continues in a diluted form.
 Phil explains the rules to the three contestants: win the obstacle course and you win the trophy, but you can interfere with others on the course, and if there’s a tie in the race, the winners will duel for the victory.
 And since we’ve got two gold rooms left and two rules to play through, we can assume all of that is going to happen.